DataDog/documentation/content/en/logs/explorer/search.md

 Clear error states inform you which part of the query contains syntax errors and how to remediate them.
 For example,
 - If you input the query `service:` with no value, the message "Missing value in key:value pair" is displayed when you hover over the query.
-- If you input brackets for a range query, but does not fill in the high and low values, the message "Expected term but end of input found" is displayed.
+- If you input brackets for a range query, but do not fill in the high and low values, the message "Expected term but end of input found" is displayed.
-- If you input multiple values for a log field but miss the closing parenthesis character, such as  `service:(web-store OR auth-dotnet`, the message `Missing closing parenthesis character` is displayed.
+- If you input multiple values for a log field but miss the closing parenthesis character, such as  `service:(web-store OR auth-dotnet`, the message `Missing closing parenthesis character` is displayed:

 {{< img src="logs/explorer/search/log_error_states.png" alt="The logs search bar showing `service:(web-store OR auth-dotnet` as the query with the message `Missing closing parenthesis character`" style="width:80%;">}}